island-is/island.is/apps/system-e2e/README.md

 Writing tests for every possible combination is time-consuming for you and the CI pipeline, with diminishing value beyond the most common cases.

-You should therefore aim to write test for:
+You should therefore aim to write tests for:

 - Most common usage patterns
 - Usage/patterns that MUST NOT break